mikesol/purescript-audio-behaviors/README.md

 ## Main idea

 This library uses the [behaviors pattern](https://wiki.haskell.org/Functional_Reactive_Programming) pioneered by Conal Elliott and Paul Hudak.
-You describe the way audio should behave at a given time, and a sampling function makes sure tha the audio is rendered correctly.
+You describe the way audio should behave at a given time, and the function is sampled at regular intervals to build the audio graph.

 For example, consider the following behavior, taken from [`HelloWorld.purs`](./examples/hello-world/HelloWorld.purs):